oofnikj/blog-src/content/posts/backing-up-wordpress-with-git.md

 ---

 This worried me.
-So I set out to find a backup solution. <br><br>After some googling, here's what I came up with.
+So I set out to find a backup solution.
+After some googling, here's what I came up with.

-<p style="text-align:left">I found a plugin called <a href="https://wordpress.org/plugins/revisr/">Revisr</a> which can automagically commit changes to your WordPress directory and/or database to a Git repo, and push them to a remote.
-After activating it, a new section gets added to your admin dashboard where you can configure the plugin's settings, like the path to your remote, authentication, etc.<br><br>So I did all of that, and lo and behold:
+I found a plugin called [Revisr](https://wordpress.org/plugins/revisr/) which can automagically commit changes to your WordPress directory and/or database to a Git repo, and push them to a remote.
+After activating it, a new section gets added to your admin dashboard where you can configure the plugin's settings, like the path to your remote, authentication, etc.

+So I did all of that, and lo and behold:

 {{< figure src=error.png >}}